twbs/bootstrap/site/docs/4.3/content/images.md

 <img src="..." class="img-fluid" alt="Responsive image">
 {% endhighlight %}

-{% capture callout %}
-##### SVG images and IE 10

-In Internet Explorer 10, SVG images with `.img-fluid` are disproportionately sized.
-To fix this, add `width: 100% \9;` where necessary.
-This fix improperly sizes other image formats, so Bootstrap doesn't apply it automatically.
-{% endcapture %}
-{% include callout.html content=callout type="warning" %}

 ## Image thumbnails

 In addition to our [border-radius utilities]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/borders/), you can use `.img-thumbnail` to give an image a rounded 1px border appearance.